-With the parties' consent, a broker acting as an intermediary between the parties may appoint a person who is licensed under The Texas Real Estate License Act and associated with the broker to communicate with and carry out instructions of the other party.
+With the parties' consent, a broker acting as an intermediary between the parties may appoint a person who is licensed under The Texas Real Estate License Act and associated with the broker to communicate with and carry out instructions of one party and another person who is licensed under that Act and associated with the broker to communicate with and carry out instructions of the other party.

-IF YOU CHOOSE TO HAVE A BROKER REPRESENT YOU, You should enter into a written agreement with the broker that clearly establishes the broker's obligations and your obligations.
+If you choose to have a broker represent you, you should enter into a written agreement with the broker that clearly establishes the broker's obligations and your obligations.
 The agreement should state how and by whom the broker will be paid.
 You have the right to choose the type of representation, if any, you wish to receive.
 Your payment of a fee to a broker does not necessarily establish that the broker represents you.
 If you have any questions regarding the duties and responsibilities of the broker, you should resolve those questions before proceeding.